A Requirement, Not a Choice

 Been a while since you’ve used your system?
-Been a while since you’ve cleaned your system?
+Been a while since you’ve had a chimney cleaning?
 We get it!
-Before you cuddle up in front of your fireplace with a good book and a hot drink this winter season, call us to set up a sweep and inspection and give yourself some peace of mind knowing your system is functioning as it should and can give you the warm and fuzzies both inside and out that you deserve.
+Before you cuddle up in front of your fireplace with a good book and a hot drink this winter season, call us to set up a sweep and chimney inspection, and give yourself some peace of mind knowing your system is functioning as it should and can give you the warm and fuzzies both inside and out that you deserve.

 A typical question that we get asked is “I just want my chimney cleaned, can’t you JUST clean it?”
-We’d love to say yes, however, in today’s world things just aren’t that easy anymore.
-When it comes to having a fire in your home there shouldn’t be any cutting corners.
-When we come out to do a sweep we are first inspecting that the system is up to code and operating as intended.
-By turning a blind eye to any defects would not be doing our due diligence nor setting you, the homeowner, up for success.
+We’d love to say yes; however, in today’s world, things just aren’t that easy anymore.
+When it comes to having a fire in your home, there shouldn’t be any cutting corners.
+When we come out to do a sweep, we first inspect that the system is up to code and operating as intended.
+Turning a blind eye to any defects would not be doing our due diligence nor setting you, the homeowner, up for success.
 That’s not the business we are in.
-We are a service business that believes and intends on SERVING our customers whether it’s good news or bad.
+We are a service business that believes and intends to SERVING our customers, whether it’s good news or bad.

 Common Chimney Issues